 Import.io vs Apify: A comparison for 2026

-Both Import.io and Apify can turn web sources into usable data, but they’re built for different operating models.
-For teams evaluating Apify alternatives, the main difference is ownership.
-Apify enables teams to build and run automation workflows, while Import.io provides managed, enterprise-grade data streams with monitoring and optional full operational ownership, reducing internal burden as programs scale.
+Both Import.io and Apify can turn web sources into usable data, but they're built for different operating models.
+For teams evaluating Apify alternatives, the main difference is how you want to work.
+Apify enables developer teams to build and run code-driven automation workflows.
+Import.io offers two models on one platform: a no-code, self-service extraction platform where teams build AI-assisted extractors without engineering, and a fully managed service with monitoring and full operational ownership, reducing internal burden as programs scale.

 Import.io